tonysm/mytwitter/README.md

 * Run *"composer install"* to get Composer's autoload

 ## Database
 There's a file on the project root with the schema of the database, called *schema.sql*.
+After creating the database, you have to configure it in the application.
+Do to so, just configure the *database.php* file that are in *App/database.php*.. oh, and you have to use MySQL.

 ## API
 There's only three availiable methods, both using the HTTP GET verb, listed below